tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 ---
 title: "Heteroskedasticity"
-description: "Full tutorial on Heteroskedasticity in R"
+description: "Tutorial on how to identify and how to perform heteroskedasticity tests in R"
 keywords: "Heteroskedasticity, R, Breusch-Pagan, White, Arrellano, Grunfeld, Goldfeld-Quandt, Robust Standard Errors"
 weight: 2
 draft: false